 Best known for its links to Joan of Arc (which is hard to forget given there are statues, dedications and even an annual celebration dedicated to the saint), it also has a proud maritime heritage thanks to its coveted spot on the waterway.
-For those who still need convincing that the city is well worth a stop, here are 10 times that Orleans showed off its adorable and photogenic side.
+For those who still need convincing that the city is well worth a stop, here are the best things to do in Orleans France to see its adorable, photogenic side.

 1) When it put up this gorgeous colourful umbrella display which is the thing Instagram dreams are made of.

-2) When schoolchildren rode the antique ferris wheel and splashed around in the fountains in the sun-soaked main square, Place du Martroi.
+2) When schoolchildren rode the antique carousel and splashed around in the fountains in the sun-soaked main square, Place du Martroi.

 3) When the half-timber houses proved to be the perfect photo-op.